delvier/FEDS_Font_Tool/README.md

 The following four bytes indicate the amount of transparent pixels or the colour of a pixel.
 For example, a half-byte ``0xF`` means sixteen (i.e. 0xF + 1) transparent pixels or a pixel coloured F (white), depending on a particular bit of the first byte.

-Note that the bits from the first byte should be read from the least-significant bit(bit 0), while the half-bytes with human-reading order: Let's see the next example.
+Note that the bits from the first byte should be read from the least-significant bit(bit 0), while the half-bytes should be with human-reading order: Let's see the next example.

 * Example Raw data: ``55 0C 5D AE FF``
 * The first byte in binary is ``01010101``.